jncameron/socialise-client/README.md

 Socialise

 ##
 A simple client application demo.
-Consumes ASP.NET Core WebApi from [Socialise](https://github.com/jncameron/Socialise) When completed, an authenticated user will be able to -Log in
+Consumes ASP.NET Core WebApi from the [Socialise](https://github.com/jncameron/Socialise) repository.
+When completed, an authenticated user will be able to -Log in
 -View social activities